 One would have to make proper decisions.
 It would also be an opportunity to find oneself.
 One need not get approval or even help from someone else to complete the job.

 7. They are fast:

-There are no interruptions to complete the work, if one chooses to work alone.
+There are no interruptions to complete the work if one chooses to work alone.
 The person would also not be distracted watching others at work, so work can get done more efficiently and promptly.
-There will not be any further delay for the work.
+There will not be any further delay in the work.

 8. No need to distribute the work:

 If the person is opting to work individually, one would not need to distribute work equally among the others in the group.
 There will also not be any confusion like at the time when someone is given more work to do, in comparison to the other.

 Since there is only one person, there will be no one vying to get the job done.
 Also, there is no competition to get the job done.

 A person working alone would have a better knowledge of how things are.
 They would know the complete status of a job.
 The person would know what to expect.